This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Generally, there is no material difference in the tax treatment of a branch of a foreign corporation and a corporation organized under Japanese law.
 The methods for computing taxable income, tax-deductible provisions and reserves, limitations on allowable expenses (e.g. entertainment expenses and donations) and corporate income tax rates are the same for both a branch and a corporation.

-Japan’s government has proposed to change the international taxation principle applied to foreign companies under domestic tax law from the entire income principle to the attributable income principle.
-This proposed treatment is in line with Article 7 (Business Profits) of the Organisation for Economic Co-operation and Development (OECD) Model Tax Convention amended in 2010.
-The new rule is expected to apply for fiscal years beginning on or after 1 April 2016 for corporation tax purposes.
+The international taxation principle applied to foreign companies will be changed from the entire income principle to the attributable income principle.
+This is in line with Article 7 (Business Profits) of the Organisation for Economic Co-operation and Development (OECD) model tax treaty, as amended in 2010.
+The new rule will be applied to a foreign company for its fiscal years beginning on or after 1 April 2016.

 A joint venture generally is either a Japanese corporation with joint venture partners holding shares in the Japanese corporation or a Nin-i Kumiai (NK, similar to a partnership) with joint venture partners holding interests in the NK.
 In Japan, an NK is not recognized as a separate taxable entity and the partners are liable for Japanese tax on the basis of their share of profits under an NK agreement and in accordance with their own Japanese tax status.